 Do the due diligence before taking the next step

 Whatever you decide about your method of market entry and how ever you find your partner to help smooth the way for this, it is essential that you do your due diligence (it applies for other markets too of course).
 Research as much as you can about the pros and cons of the various options, evaluate the various partner possibilities (you can also use the methods detailed in my free Ebook “How To Decide Which International Markets To Enter”) and then plan to visit your short list in China.
-(Obviously, short visits are not possible right now, however it should get easier during 2021).
+(Obviously, short visits are not possible right now, however it should get easier by the end of 2022).
 Don’t make any final decisions without having seen how things really look “on the ground” or having a person you trust have that discussion with your potential partners.

 Next week in my final part of this series, I’ll look at how to negotiate with your future Chinese partners and how to manage those relationships.